 I am a little biased towards Hokkaido but it was nice to see a bit of Hokkaido dialect in the manga (eg. the ~べさ ending).
 Fun fact – the name of the school is also a reference to Hokkaido.
 The word (Y)ezo (蝦夷) is a Japanese word which was the previous name for Hokkaido and refers to the islands north of Honshu.

 Recommended Japanese language level

-As always, you can read a sample of this manga on the EbookJapan website to get a feel for its difficulty by clicking the blue ‘無料立ち読み’ button.
+You can read a sample of this manga on the EbookJapan website by clicking the blue ‘無料立ち読み’ button.

 If you do try reading any of the recommendations, please let me know how you get on the comments.
 I am always on the hunt for beginner friendly manga, so if you have any suggestions please let me know!

 Following on from my post on Unseen Japan, I’m super excited to be publishing the first ever guest post on this blog, written by head writer Jay.
 This is a great post for foodies and Japanese learners alike!

 One of the things I’ve learned over the years of studying Japanese is how much more rich and diverse Japanese food is than I first thought.

 As an American, my primary exposure to Japanese cuisine is through the small subsection that’s become popular in America – namely ramen, udon, sushi (primarily 巻き寿司 (maki-zushi), or rolled sushi) and Japanese curry.
 So when I first arrived in Japan, I received quite a shock.